Achievable logoAchievable logo

 Hydrostatic pressure

-Hydrostatic pressure in fluids operates under Pascal’s law, which states that any pressure applied to a liquid is transmitted equally in all directions.
+Hydrostatic pressure in fluids follows Pascal’s law, which states that any pressure applied to a liquid is transmitted equally in all directions.

-In a fluid, pressure increases with depth according to
+In a fluid at rest, pressure increases with depth according to:

 At the surface, where h=0, the pressure contributed by the fluid is zero.

-At any depth, the pressure is given by ρgh, known as the gauge pressure because it does not include atmospheric pressure.
+At any depth, the pressure given by ρgh is called the gauge pressure because it does not include atmospheric pressure.

-To obtain the absolute pressure on a submerged object, simply add the atmospheric pressure to ρgh.
+To find the absolute pressure on a submerged object, add atmospheric pressure to ρgh.

 Viscosity: poiseuille flow and continuity equation (A⋅v = constant)